 - Non-Academic Requirements Fee Form with confirmation of payment

-- Portfolio: Examples of your work can enhance your application – please send a maximum of six.
+- Portfolio: Examples of your work can enhance your application – please send a maximum of three.
 We want to see samples of the kind of work a journalist produces.
 Your portfolio may contain:

-- Newspaper, radio, podcasts, video or online material (blog posts, stories for online news media)that have been published or broadcast.
+- Newspaper, radio, podcasts, video or online material (blog posts, stories for online news media) that have been published or broadcast.